aiven/aiven-docs/docs/products/metrics/howto/storage-overview-page.md

 - **Current billing expenses**: Shows the current cost incurred for the storage used.
 - **Forecasted monthly cost**: Provides an estimate of the expected cost for the upcoming month based on usage.
-- **Object storage used**: Indicates the amount of storage used in MiB.
+- **Object storage used**: Indicates the amount of storage currently in use.
 - **Retention rule**: Displays the current data retention setting, which by default is set to **Keep data forever**.